Purple Reign: A Fan’s Guide to Touring Prince’s Paisley Park

 What is Paisley Park?

-Part museum, part recording studio, and part concert hall, Paisley Park is the former home and recording complex in the Minneapolis/St. Paul suburb of Chanhassen.
+Part museum, part recording studio, and part concert hall, Paisley Park is the former home and recording studio complex in the Minneapolis/St. Paul suburb of Chanhassen.

 Where is Paisley Park located?